AlyssaPuype/Assignment_Programming_in_Python_2024/README.md

 # Study Tracker application

 The application is used to track your studyprogress, by adding courses and studysessions.
-You can then edit and export your sessions into a csv or excel file.
-You can also add and remove and view sessions and courses.
+You can add, remove, edit, view and export courses and sessions.

 ## How to install: